-Also called the Feast of Saint Joseph or the Solemnity of Saint Joseph in Western Christianity, it commemorates Saint Joseph, husband of the Virgin Mary and legal father of Jesus Christ, and enjoys the rank of a solemnity in the Catholic Church.
+Also called the Feast of Saint Joseph or the Solemnity of Saint Joseph in Western Christianity, it commemorates Saint Joseph, husband of the Virgin Mary and legal father of Jesus, and enjoys the rank of a festivity in the Catholic Church.

 I thought that to be kind of funny as in the morning I was just thinking about how easy it was to forget Easter celebrations when I was living in a country with a tiny Christian minority like Taiwan.

 Actually, it’s not observed all over Spain, but only in seven of the 17 autonomous communities: Basque County, Extremadura, Galicia, Madrid, Murcia, Navarre and Valencia, where schools, businesses and government offices are closed.